Micheline Rice-Maximin (French and Francophone Studies), Coordinator

 Sarah Willie-LeBreton (Black Studies, Sociology and Anthropology)

-The purpose of Black Studies is to introduce students to the history, culture, art, social relationships, and political, religious, and economic experiences of black people in Africa and the African Diaspora.
+The purpose of Black Studies is to introduce students to the history, culture, art, social relationships, and political, religious, and economic experiences of Black people in Africa, the Americas, and elsewhere in the world, and to explore new approaches - in perspectives, analyses and interdisciplinary techniques - appropriate to the study of the Black experience.

 All interdisciplinary minors in Black Studies are required to take BLST 015: Introduction to Black Studies, ordinarily during their first two years, and four additional courses listed in the catalog that earn Black Studies credit.
-Honors minors must complete a two-credit honors thesis as one of these additional courses.
-Of these four additional courses, at least one of them must be outside of the departmental major, and no more than one course may be taken outside of Swarthmore.
-To be accepted into the minor a GPA of 3.0 in Black Studies related courses will be required.
-We strongly advise students to take a course in African or African diasporic history.
+Of these four additional courses, at least one of them must be outside of the departmental major, and no more than one course taken outside of Swarthmore may be counted toward the minor.
+To be accepted into the minor a GPA of 3.0 in Black Studies related courses is recommended.
+We strongly advise students to take at least one course in African or African diasporic history.

 Honors minors must meet all requirements of the course minor.
 Students participating in the Honors Program are invited to define a minor in the Black Studies Program.
 Honors minors in Black Studies must complete a two-credit preparation for their honors portfolio to be submitted to external examiners.
 The following options apply: